EndPointCorp/end-point-blog/2013/06/12/installing-postgresql-without-root.html.md

 The only way to install Postgres without root privileges, in home directory, is to compile it from sources.
 That’s not very difficult.

-## Download Sources
+### Download Sources

 First of all you need to download sources.
 I use Github for getting the latest sources.
 There is [Postgres Github mirror](https://github.com/postgres/postgres).
 I clone that, but you could just download [zip file](https://github.com/postgres/postgres/archive/master.zip).

 Unpack it somewhere, and you have the Postgres sources you need.

-## Install Needed Software
+### Install Needed Software

 For compiling Postgres you will need some libraries and programs.
-The complete list can be found in [Postgres documentation](http://www.postgresql.org/docs/9.2/static/install-requirements.html).
+The complete list can be found in [Postgres documentation](https://www.postgresql.org/docs/9.2/static/install-requirements.html).

 I’m using Ubuntu, the packages I use for compiling Postgres are:

-- gcc – C compiler
+- gcc—C compiler
-- libreadline6, libreadline6-dev – readline support
+- libreadline6, libreadline6-dev—readline support
-- zlib1g, zlib1g-dev – compression library used internally by Postgres
+- zlib1g, zlib1g-dev—compression library used internally by Postgres
-- libpython2.7, libpython2.7-dev – for compiling with plPython support
+- libpython2.7, libpython2.7-dev—for compiling with plPython support

 If you are using different system, or different system/Postgres version, then your packages/libraries can be named differently.

-## Configure
+### Configure

 Now you should enter the directory where your sources are and run below command for source configuration: